-You're reading a ton of information about coronavirus (more specifically, COVID-19) and what to do while we're in an active pandemic.
+It's a race against the COVID-19 vaccines and the variants, and you're reading a ton of information about coronavirus and what to do while we're in an active pandemic.
 Some of what you've heard is spot-on; some of it's utterly bogus; some of it changes every day; most of it's scaring the pants off you.
 That's why we've consulted the experts to compile this comprehensive list of the most important, science-backed coronavirus tips you can do to stay healthy.
-Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Read on, and to ensure your health and the health of others, don't miss these Signs Your Illness is Actually Coronavirus in Disguise.

 Stay with just the people you're sheltering with.
 "The tragedy that could happen is one of your family members, from coming together in a family gathering, could wind up hospitalized and severely ill and could die.
 We don't want to see that happen," said Dr. Henry Walke, a COVID-19 incident manager at the CDC.
 "This year we're asking people to be as safe as possible."

 Now isn't the time to be complacent.
 If you're young, you can still develop COVID-19 and serious complications—Millennials are being hospitalized, and many are developing Long COVID—and spread coronavirus to people who are more vulnerable, like the elderly and immunocompromised, even if you're symptom free.

 Everyone health expert agree that the following fundamentals, if followed, can keep us safer until we're all vaccinated:

 - Universal wearing of masks

 - Maintaining physical distance

 - Avoiding congregate settings or crowds